jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl4.md

 To ignore the drive for achievement and become a dropout is foolish self-destructiveness.
 But the drive must be harnessed to what is compatible with inner peace.
 #jstaffordwright

+#### v.7-8
+>Again I saw something meaningless under the sun: <sup>8</sup>There was a man all alone; he had neither son nor brother.
+There was no end to his toil, yet his eyes were not content with his wealth.
+"For whom am I toiling," he asked, "and why am I depriving myself of enjoyment?"
+This too is meaningless—a miserable business!